K-12 Standard Response Protocol Toolkit

 SRP is Action Based

 The Standard Response Protocol is based not on individual scenarios but on the response to any given scenario.
 Like the Incident Command System (ICS), SRP demands a specific vocabulary but also allows for great flexibility.
-The premise is simple – there are four specific actions that can be performed during an incident.
+The premise is simple – there are five specific actions that can be performed during an incident.
 When communicating these actions, the action is labeled with a "Term of Art" and is then followed by a "Directive".
 Execution of the action is performed by active participants, including students, staff, teachers and first responders.

 - Lockdown is followed by "Locks, Lights, Out of Sight" and is the protocol used to secure individual rooms and keep students quiet and in place.